 Los Angeles, CA - 2017

 Orlando, FL- 2018

 Former Members of Congress still have a great deal to offer the leadership of nations outside the United States.
 With centuries of combined legislative experience, Former Members are frequently requested by academic institutions, businesses and other organizations, as well as by foreign governments, to provide knowledge about politics in the United States, the work being done by Congress, how to deal with groups in the United States, and how our form of government came to be.
 Former Members have travelled all over the world to spread our message of civility and democracy.

 "THE MEMBERS" Annual Golf Tournament

 Along with a continual focus on the Congressional Family, giving back to our community is very important to FMC.
 Each year, FMC works with Former and Current Members of Congress, business groups throughout the National Capital Region, and Wounded Warrior organizations, to host "The Members," a golf tournament held at Army-Navy Country Club in Arlington, Virginia.
 Wounded servicemembers, Members of Congress and business leaders make up foursomes that make their way around a challenging 18 holes, ending with a celebration of service at a luncheon.
-Along with a wonderful day of competition, funds raised from The Members goes directly to XXXX, which helps our wounded warriors find their way back to society after they leave the service of our nation.
+Along with a wonderful day of competition, funds raised from The Members goes directly to Tee It Up For The Troops, which helps our wounded warriors find their way back to society after they leave the service of our nation.